Isle Royale Trip 2026

 Shorter Trip

 Part of the group may do a shorter trip option for just the first two nights.
-From Moskey Basin, they would take a water taxi back to Rock Harbor for a return trip to the mainland.
-The cost for the water taxi is approximately $250, but I have not confirmed this.
+They could take a ferry back to Rock Harbor for a return trip to the mainland.
+The cost for the ferry is $110-250 per person depending on the option.

 Gear